Home and auto insurance packages are becoming increasingly common offerings for the homeowner-driver hybrid.

 Are there any car and renters insurance packages out there?

 If you rent rather than own your home, you’ll likely be able to get a multi-policy discount by purchasing your renters and auto insurance policy from the same insurance provider.
-Most of the carriers that offer homeowners insurance bundles will also provide renters insurance bundles—just ask your carrier for details.
+Most of the carriers that offer homeowners insurance bundles will also provide renters insurance bundles—ask your carrier for details.

 What about car and condo insurance?